Digital Regulation Platform

 The AI conundrum: Key challenges in regulating AI

 AI presents one of the most difficult challenges to traditional regulation.
 Three decades ago, one could think of software being programmed.
-But the way to think about it in terms of shifting to an AI environment is that the software is not programmed anymore, it is trained.
+However, the way to think about it in terms of shifting to an AI environment is that the software is not programmed anymore; it is trained.
 Today, we are dealing with networks of information that often have surprising capacities.
 AI itself is not one technology or even one singular development.
-It is a bundle of technologies whose decision-making mode is often not fully understood even by AI developers.[32]
+It is a bundle of technologies whose decision-making mode is often not fully understood, even by AI developers.

 It is very difficult to relate something as technical as AI to robust regulation.
 On the one hand, most regulatory systems require transparency and predictability; on the other, most laypeople do not understand how AI works.
 The more advanced certain types of AI become, the more they become “black boxes”, where the creator of the AI system does not really know the basis on which the AI is making its decisions.
 Accountability, foreseeability, compliance, and security are questioned in this regard.